Reduce screen time and regain focus

 Find whatever tools you can that can help you to reduce your screen time.
 Tools like Forest, Freedom, Moment, or your phone’s built-in Screen Time (iPhone) or Digital Wellbeing (Android) features can make a big difference.

-These apps show you exactly how much time you’re spending on your phone, which apps are taking up most of your attention, and even allow you to set daily limits or block distracting apps during work or rest hours.
+These apps show you exactly how much time you’re spending on your phone, which apps are the biggest time wasters, and even allow you to set daily limits or block distracting apps during work or rest hours.

 What you should do with that time instead

-Once you start spending less time on your phone, it’s time to think about what to do with the hours you’ve freed up.
+Once you start spending less time on your computer or phone, it’s important to decide how to use the hours you’ve freed up.

 - Read a book